 What Is Form I-485?

-Form I-485 is a document used by eligible individuals in the U.S. to request a change in their immigration status, from a nonimmigrant visa holder to a lawful permanent resident (Green Card holder) — a process known as adjustment of status.
+Form I-485 is a document used by eligible individuals in the U.S. to request a change in their immigration status, from a nonimmigrant visa holder to a lawful permanent resident (Green Card holder).
+This process is known as adjustment of status.

 I-485 is filed with the U.S. Citizenship and Immigration Services (USCIS) and is an important step in the process of obtaining a Green Card, allowing visa holders to live and work permanently in the U.S.